Hiking Around the Southeast

 A new guidebook has been published by the forefather of Southeastern trad climbing, Rob Robinson.
 Across its 548 color pages, you’ll find

 Distance: 4.5 miles, no highway.
 10 minutes.
 Limited parking.

 Sunset is amazing.
-Even the “easiest” routes require focus and creativity, both for the climbing and the protection.
+Even the easiest routes require focus and creativity, both for the climbing and the protection.
 Cracks do appear from time to time; load them up with gear, and commit to thought-provoking sequences on perfect, hidden crimps and slopers, and great iron-rock jugs.
-The rock here, at its best, is reminiscent of water-polished river boulders.
+At its best, the rock here is reminiscent of water-polished river boulders.